Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Purificatory Network

 \subsection{Overview}

-A diagram of the top-down architecture with feature transferring and utilization is as shown in Fig.~\ref{fig:backbone}, the proposed PurNet has a top-down basic architecture with lateral connections, which is inspired by the feature pyramid network (FPN)~\cite{lin2017feature} based on the encoder-decoder form.
+A diagram of the top-down architecture with feature transferring and utilization is as shown in Fig.~\ref{fig:backbone}, the proposed PurNet has a top-down basic architecture with lateral connections, which is used by the feature pyramid network (FPN)~\cite{lin2017feature} based on the encoder-decoder form.
 In our method, PurNet consists of four parts, and the first part (\ie, the extractor) provides the common features for the other three ones (regarded as decoders).
 Each of the rest three parts forms an encoder-decoder relation with the feature extractor, and decodes the received features respectively.
-In the rest three decoders, the promotion subnetwork is used to provide the promotion features and the rectification subnetwork provides rectification features, while the purificatory subnetwork uses the purificatory mechanism to refine the prediction of SOD progressively.
+In the rest three decoders, the promotion subnetwork is used to provide the promotion features which is utilized to improve the localization ability and semantic information for salient regions and the rectification subnetwork provides rectification features which can provide the rectification attention for rectifying the errors, while the purificatory subnetwork uses the purificatory mechanism to refine the prediction of SOD progressively.